bertsky/ocrd_detectron2/README.md

     ocrd-detectron2-segment -I OCR-D-BIN -O OCR-D-SEG-TAB -p presets_TableBank_X152.json -P min_confidence 0.1
     # download all preconfigured models
     ocrd resmgr download ocrd-detectron2-segment "*"

+For installation **via Docker**, usage is bascially the same as above – with some modifications:

+    # For data persistency, decide which host-side directories you want to mount in Docker:
+    DATADIR=/host-side/path/to/data
+    MODELDIR=/host-side/path/to/models
+    # Either you "log in" to a container first:
+    docker run -v $DATADIR:/data -v $MODELDIR:/usr/local/share/ocrd-resources -it bertsky/ocrd_detectron2 bash
+    # and then can use the above commands verbatim
+    ...
+    # Or you spin up a new container each time,
+    # which means prefixing the above commands with
+    docker run -v $DATADIR:/data -v $MODELDIR:/usr/local/share/ocrd-resources bertsky/ocrd_detectron2 ...

 #### Debugging